Loading…

 Use a UPS (or laptop on battery), flash from UEFI tools only, use a FAT32 USB Pen, double-check the exact model and BIOS version, read the vendor notes, close all your applications, and never interrupt once the process starts.
 Ok?

-To support your American Megatrends BIOS Update, or your OEMs version of the AMI BIOS to be precise, have a flick through the video carousel below to see if your motherboard or BaseBoard manufacturer's video instructions for updating your BIOS is listed.
+To support your American Megatrends BIOS Update, or your OEMs version of the AMI BIOS to be precise, have a flick through the video carousel below.
+See if your motherboard or BaseBoard manufacturer's video instructions for updating your BIOS is listed.

 The video's below are the official OEM guides only.
 Pick your brand, then press play..